 Sometimes it might be necessary to restrain children or use other reasonable force for those who pose a risk to themselves or others.
-The Department for Education Guidance (Use of Reasonable Force 2012) outlines the duties and responsibilities of all members of staff in relation to the use of physical contact with children.
+This is only to be used as a last resort.
+The Department for Education Guidance (Use of Reasonable Force 2013) outlines the duties and responsibilities of all members of staff in relation to the use of physical contact with children.
 Reasonable Force can be used to prevent pupils from hurting themselves or others, from damaging property or from causing disorder.
+The greatest caution needs to be exercised when deciding to use physical restraint, as it may exacerbate an already volatile situation.